flix/book/src/effects-and-handlers.md

 }
 ```

-### Control Effects in New Object and Spawn Expressions
+### Unhandled Effects in New Object and Spawn Expressions

-Flix does not permit unhandled control effects in new object expressions nor in
+Flix does not permit unhandled effects in new object expressions nor in spawn
-spawn expressions.
+expressions.

 For example, if we write: